 BlephEx is a medical device that thoroughly cleans the eyelids and eyelashes from built up discharge, bacteria, presence of mites, old makeup, and dead cells.
 It is like a professional teeth cleaning but for your eyelids.
 It uses a special foam tip and solution that is applied with a rapid rotary movement to thoroughly cleaned the eyelids and eyelashes.
 Treatments typically take about 10 minutes, and there is no downtime.
 Many patients feel immediately better after a treatment.
 Blepharitis is inflammation of the tear film and has several causes, but at least 50% of individuals with blepharitis also have dry eye syndrome.

 Periodic treatments with a “meibomian” clamp by an ophthalmologist to squeeze the oil contents out of the lid margin openings.
 This can be helpful, but never works well by itself.
 It also can be quite uncomfortable.
 Other fat liquefying and loosening approaches are also necessary.
 The oil glands to be compressed effectively have to have some loosening of the thickened oils within the glands.

 Lipiflow is a novel treatment approach for posterior blepharitis where the oil glands are thick and “constipated.”
 It uses a massaging heat device that goes on the outside and inside of the eyelids.
 These treatments have to be performed at an eye doctors office.
 Many patients have had significant improvement while others have had minimal or short duration of improvement.
-It is a very costly procedure (up to a $1000) that requires periodic costly re-treatments.
+It is a very costly procedure that requires periodic costly re-treatments.
 Dr. Burroughs researched this technology, but felt it didn’t provide sufficient improvement at an affordable cost.

 What Is the Importance of Managing Dry Eye In Regards to Cosmetic Surgery or Appearance?